• Skip to content

 Characteristics of tacit knowledge are those things that employees learn over time but are difficult to incorporate into a training or orientation program.

-An example of tacit knowledge might be, a customer service representative may learn how to deal with difficult customers by experiencing many interactions over time.
+An example of tacit knowledge might be a customer service representative learning how to deal with difficult customers by experiencing many interactions over time.

 These experiences help the representative know how to respond in certain situations.

-Customer service training can help to a certain extent but it often takes experience and practice to learn successful responses.
+Customer service training can help to a certain extent, but learning successful responses often takes experience and practice.

 It is difficult to give every example in training, so having a seasoned person mentor new employees can help transfer that knowledge and experience to them.

-Organizations with high employee turnover run the risk of losing some of its established culture norms as well as valuable tacit knowledge.
+Organizations with high employee turnover risk losing some of their established cultural norms and valuable tacit knowledge.

 1. Mentor New Employees